svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ![Loadings plot with different parameters.](fig3.png)

-The loadings do not depend whether use usedvalidation or not and changing parameters for the loaings plot is as easy as for a usual group plots.
-The explained variance
+The explained variance plot for the model